C0D3D3V/Moodle-DL/README.md

     - This flag is used to indicate that a Single Sign On (SSO) login to your Moodle is required.
     - Can be combined with `--init` and `--new-token`.

+- `--log-responses`
+    - If this flag is set, a `responses.log` file is created in which all JSON responses from Moodles are logged along with the requested URL
+    - This is for development and debugging purposes only.
+The log file may contain private data.